turingschool/front-end-curriculum/lessons/localization.md

 });
 ```

-If we now try to hit the root of our application, we'll now see a string displayed that includes all of our ranked locales:
+If we now try to hit the root of our application, we'll see a string displayed that includes all of our ranked locales:

 `Locales: es,en-US;q=0.8,en;q=0.6,la;q=0.4`